ikjordan/picozx81/README.md

 + The intention of the emulator is to provide an authentic '80s feel.
 There have been amazing ZX81 developments in recent years, such as ([Chroma 81](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface.htm), [ZXpand+](https://www.rwapsoftware.co.uk/zx812.html) etc).
 These are not supported.
 Instead it emulates the hardware that was advertised in the early '80s i.e. QS UDG, Sound, joystick, hi-res mono graphics.
 However, basic support to load and save memory blocks, using a syntax similar to ZXpand is implemented
 + The ["Big Bang"](https://www.sinclairzxworld.com/viewtopic.php?t=2986) ROM is supported, as this accelerates BASIC execution, and runs on the original ZX81 hardware
 + Program debug support is limited to that provided by the ZX81 "in period", i.e. non-existent.
 It is recommended that one of the PC or Linux based ZX81 emulators with single step and breakpoint support are used to debug Z80 assembly programs
 + To achieve a full speed emulation the Pico is overclocked to 250MHz.
 There is a very slight risk that this may damage the Pico.
 However many other applications run the Pico at this frequency.
 By default the stock voltage is used (1.1V), this has been successfully tested on multiple Picos.
-If the emulator appears unstable it can be build to use 1.2V, add `-DOVER_CLOCK` to the cmake command
+If the emulator appears unstable it can be built to use 1.2V, add `-DOVER_CLOCK` to the cmake command
 + The Pico only has 1 USB port.
-The Pimoroni boards can be powered through a second connector, allowing a keyboard to be connected to the Pico using an OTG adaptor
+The Pimoroni and Olimex boards can be powered through a second on board USB power connector, allowing a keyboard to be connected to the Pico using an OTG adaptor
 + To connect more than one peripheral (e.g. a keyboard and joystick) at the same time, a powered USB OTG hub is required.
 These 3 hubs have been successfully tested.
 [1](https://www.amazon.co.uk/dp/B083WML1XB), [2](https://www.amazon.co.uk/dp/B078M3Z84Z), [3](https://www.amazon.co.uk/dp/B07Z4RHJ2D).
 Plug the hub directly into the USB port on the Pico, not the USB power connector on the Pimoroni board
 **Note:** Testing has shown that all of these hubs can support OTG and power delivery to the Pico simultaneously
 + On rare occasion, some USB keyboards and joysticks fail to be detected when connected via powered hubs.
 A re-boot of the Pico often results in successful detection